CHBHR/TodoList_Remastered/README.md

 https://github.com/CHBHR/TodoList

 Because of the amount of issues and bugs while migrating this project, the old and confusing code architecture and the time spent on updating, I decided to transfer all the functionnalities to anew project.
-Thus saving on time and money.
+Thus saving on developpement time, maintainability and better execution management.

 All the information on the developpement can be found here: